Neighbor Storage Review: Legit Airbnb for Storage or Logistical Nightmare?Other Passive Income Ideas

 Do you have extra room in your garage or basement and want to earn some cash?
 Or maybe you have the opposite problem – more stuff than space.
 If either of these applies to you, you might want to read more about Neighbor Storage.

 Neighbor bills itself as the “Airbnb for storage,” but does it live up to that name?
 Let’s take a look at everything you need to know before using neighbor.com as either a renter or a host.

 It’s easy to see the similarities between Neighbor and Airbnb.
 However, whereas Airbnb connects travelers with hosts with spare bedrooms, neighbor.com is all about self-storage.

 While Neighbor Storage offers a range of unique features, it’s important to understand exactly how it works.
 It’s a great place to get started when it comes to self-storage, but the service does come with certain limitations that both renters and hosts should be aware of.

 Keep in mind, if this sounds like a good fit for you, Neighbor is currently providing a $50 bonus to new renters and hosts.
-Simply sign up for a new account using our referral link.
+Simply sign up for a new account using our referral link and you will get a $50 Amazon gift card when your space gets rented for the first time!
 Neighbor will deposit the bonus into your account as soon as your space is rented out or you reserve your first storage space.

 The Neighbor Storage Renter’s Experience